Advertisers desert shock jock's show over Jacinda Ardern comments

 Macquarie Media recently re-signed Jones on a multimillion-dollar contract for a further two years.

-Meanwhile, Ms Ardern has brushed off the offensive remarks.
+Meanwhile, Ardern has brushed off the offensive remarks.

 "I don't know that I'm going to give that the light of day, that comment.
 I think I'll just leave it where it is," she said.